 - Show respect

-- · Be safe
+- Be safe

 - Try your best

-- · Be a team
+- Be a team

 - Follow Christ

 Our School Expectations promoted positive behaviour and were highlighted with assembly awards and a focus for our whole school initiatives during 'O Week' and 'Wellbeing Week'.
-Where students were developing their skills and understanding of Child Safety and the Child Safety Standards.
+Where students were developing their personal skills and understanding of Child Safety and the Child Safety Standards.

-We increased student connection to school through various programs - Running Club, Choir, Chess, Instrumental lessons, Pop Up Play, Library Club, Mini Vinnies and Art Club.
+We increased student connection to school through various programs - Running Club, Choir, Chess, Instrumental lessons, Pop Up Play, Library Club, Mini Vinnies, Science Club, Rubik's Cube Club, Movie Creator Club and Art Club.
 All included opportunities for Student Voice as students were encouraged to provide feedback, and take a lead role.